-Now that medical professionals have gained a few months of experience treating coronavirus patients, they’ve discovered other treatment modalities, such as turning ventilated patients onto their stomachs to open their lungs, a technique called proning; giving patients oxygen through nose tubes; and adding nitric oxide to oxygen treatments to increase blood flow, among others.
-Between April and July, death rates decreased by 75 percent due to new treatment methods.
+Now that medical professionals have gained more than a year and a half of experience treating coronavirus patients, they’ve discovered other treatment modalities, such as turning ventilated patients onto their stomachs to open their lungs, a technique called proning; giving patients oxygen through nose tubes; and adding nitric oxide to oxygen treatments to increase blood flow, among others.
+Between April and July 2020, death rates decreased by 75 percent due to new treatment methods.

 Because of the significant role that RCPs (also known as respiratory therapists, or RTs) have played during the Covid-19 crisis, the significance of their role in critical care has gained more attention.
 And members of the RT community feel that it’s about time.